If masturbation seems to have taken over your life, and you can’t control it, it may be time for you to seek masturbation therapy.

 A Practical Masturbation Therapy Program

-At Begin Again Institute, we specialize in sex and masturbation addiction.
+At Begin Again Institute, we specialize in treating sex and masturbation addiction.
 We offer an exclusive and practical 14-day Men’s Intensive set in the mountains around Boulder, Colorado.
 During your two weeks, you’ll have 24-hour support with a combination of one-on-one therapy and group sessions.

 You’ll finally be able to reset your habits.
 You get control of your addiction in a reasonable timeframe.